 pip install "galileo[openai]"

-Initialization and Authentication
+Initialization and authentication

 You need a Galileo API key set as an environment variable called GALILEO_API_KEY.
 The Galileo SDK will automatically pick this up from the environment variable at run time.
+You can also optionally set the following environment variables to define the project, Log stream, and console URL that Galileo should use.

 Environment variableDescription